Nicholas Caglioni

 Nicholas Caglioni (born 14 January 1983) is an Italian football goalkeeper.

 Career

-Formerly a Serie A player for Messina with a total 11 appearances in the Italian top flight, Caglioni was banned from football for two years after he was found positive to cocaine after a Serie A match against Catania on February 11, 2007.
+Formerly a Serie A player for Messina with a total 11 appearances in the Italian top flight, Caglioni was banned from football for two years after he tested positive for cocaine after a Serie A match against Catania on February 11, 2007.
 His ban was expired on March 15, 2009; after the expiring, he joined Pro Patria of Lega Pro Prima Divisione.

 In January 2011 he joined Salernitana on a free transfer, serving as first-choice keeper in the club's rise into the promotion playoffs, then lost to Verona.
 In July 2011 he joined Serie B club Modena, after his contract with Salernitana expired.